HaoranChen-CASIA/CES/README.md

 python compute_ces.py --reference chunk_ref.png --moving chunk_mov.png
 ```

-To re-implement the experiments in the paper, please download the dataset used in this paper first.
+To re-implement the experiments in the paper, it is recommended to download the dataset used in this paper.
 ### Datasets in the paper

 [CSTCloud]()